-- Diagnosis of NS confirmed by molecular or genetic testing OR documentation of member's physical features which define the clinical diagnosis of NS.
-[Clinical diagnosis may include the following: Facial features such as philtrum, wide spaced eyes, low-set ears, high arched palate, micrognathia, or short neck; pectum excavatum or pectus carinatum; presence of a critical congenital heart disease] [DOCUMENTATION REQUIRED] - Prescriber attests that the member does not have a significant cardiac disease and that the benefit of treatment outweighs the member's risk - Prescriber attestation that thyroid function (TSH) tests are within normal range for member's age.
+- Documented diagnosis of Noonan Syndrome (NS) AND - Documentation diagnosis of NS confirmed by molecular or genetic testing OR documentation of member's physical features which define the clinical diagnosis of NS.
+[Clinical diagnosis may include the following: Facial features such as philtrum, wide spaced eyes, low-set ears, high arched palate, micrognathia, or short neck; pectum excavatum or pectus carinatum; presence of a critical congenital heart disease] [DOCUMENTATION REQUIRED] AND - 3.
+Prescriber attests that the member does not have a significant cardiac disease and that the benefit of treatment outweighs the member's risk

+4. Prescriber attestation that thyroid function (TSH) tests are within normal range for member's age